 Image below: Jackson Pollock Mural, 1943 oil and casein on canvas - University of Iowa Museum of Art, Gift of Peggy Guggenheim, 1959.6

-The National Gallery of Art will exhibit Sally Mann: A Thousand Crossings in the West Building, March 4-May 28.The contemporary artist from Lexington, Virginia makes "experimental, elegiac, and hauntingly beautiful photographs that span a broad body of work including figure studies, still lifes, and landscapes."
-The exhibition "will explore how her relationship with the South has shaped her work."Some 115 photographs will be organized into five sections:Family, The Land, Last Measure, Abide with Me, & What Remains.
-To read more about Sally Mann, visit http://sallymann.com/about
+The National Gallery of Art is exhibiting Sally Mann: A Thousand Crossings in the West Building, thru May 28.The contemporary artist from Lexington, Virginia makes "experimental, elegiac, and hauntingly beautiful photographs that span a broad body of work including figure studies, still lifes, and landscapes."
+The exhibition "explores how her relationship with the South has shaped her work."Some 115 photographs are organized into five sections:Family, The Land, Last Measure, Abide with Me, & What Remains.

-The National Gallery of Art will exhibit Cézanne Portraits, March 25-July 1 in the West Building.
-Some 60 of the artist’s portraits will be drawn from collections around the world in what will be the first exhibition devoted to the famed post-impressionist’s portraits.
-The exhibition will provide the first full visual account of Cézanne’s portrait practice.Some of the works to be displayed have never before been exhibited in the U.S.
+The National Gallery of Art is exhibiting Cézanne Portraits, thru July 1 in the West Building.
+Some 60 of the artist’s portraits have been drawn from collections around the world in what is the first exhibition devoted to the famed post-impressionist’s portraits.
+The exhibition provides the first full visual account of Cézanne’s portrait practice.Some of the works displayed have never before been exhibited in the U.S.

 Image below: Paul Cézanne - French 1839-1906 - Bust of Madame Cézanne (verso) 1884/1885 – Graphite Drawing – Collection of Mr. & Mrs. Paul Mellon